Using Netsh Commands for Wi-Fi Management in Windows 8

 In Windows 8 you can remove or change wireless profiles by right-clicking the Wi-Fi network from the list of nearby networks, but only when you’re within range of that particular network.
 In Windows 8.1 this right-clicking ability was removed, leaving you without any way to remove or modify network settings via the GUI.

-Thankfully there are at least the followring Netsh, or network shell, commands that allow you to access the Wi-Fi profiles:
+Thankfully there are at least the following Netsh, or network shell, WLAN commands that allow you to access the Wi-Fi profiles:

 Show the list of wireless profiles: